 You should be an adult, too.

-If two adults are having a disagreement, they outline their arguments and they listen carefully to each other with the intent to understand.
+If two adults disagree, they outline their arguments and listen carefully to each other with the intent to understand.

 Then, if an adult receives a better counter-argument, they will change their minds without adding status or prestige into the mix.